Any general tips for best makeup for women over 40?

 So many!
 You will find that age shows faster around the eyes and in the jaw area, so anything that tackles these areas are good.

 I do like skin peels, but I’d advise getting them done in winter as skin can become sensitive for a short period after.
-The Dermalux LED light therapy at Sarah Chapman’s London clinic is great (from £49, sarahchapman.com).
+The Dermalux LED light therapy at Sarah Chapman’s London clinic is great, from £40.

 What about supplements?

 There are also lots of great supplements out there.
-I have tried Lumity Life Day & Night Nutritional Supplements (£90 for four weeks, lumitylife.co.uk) and really could see the difference in my skin as they are high in vitamins that the body needs to help fight signs of ageing.
-Also, the Joshi Clinic has a large range of herbal blends as well as an amazing 21-day Holistic Detox Kit (£250, joshiclinic.com).
-Imedeen Derma One (£36.99 for 60 tablets, boots.com) is another great supplement for skin.
+I have tried Lumity Life Day & Night Nutritional Supplements, £75, and really could see the difference in my skin.
+They are high in vitamins that the body needs to help fight signs of ageing.

 I feel MPowered when…